Lemon Law in New MexicoGet detailed Vehicle History Report in 3 Easy Steps

 A lemon is a new or used vehicle that, after purchased, is discovered to have major defects that weren't apparent before.
 Luckily, the state of New Mexico has a lemon law, designed to protect consumers like you when such a deal is made.

 There are situations in which a car is purchased new and is later discovered to have some manufacturer defects.
 In most cases, those are honest errors on the dealership's part and are covered by the new car's warranty.
 However, sometimes lemons are used cars and it is an unfortunate truth that some are sold in a dishonest manner.
-In New Mexico, a car is legally considered a lemon if, within 1 year or the warranty:
+In New Mexico, a car is legally considered a lemon if, within 1 year of the delivery of your vehicle or before the expiration of your warranty:

 - The car can't be repaired after 4 attempts by a mechanic.

 - The car has been out of service for 30 business days or longer.

 You must take precautions in order to protect your rights as a consumer.
 Yes, you may have a lemon that meets the above specifications, but you will need documentation to prove it.
 Keep all paperwork concerning the car's history with you.
 That includes any and all automotive repair bills and quotes.
 You must allow the manufacturer a chance to repair what is wrong with the car.
 If they cannot, then the next step is to file a complaint.